 Myth 3: Steel toes aren’t safe for electricians or people working around live wires.
 When it comes to electricity, steel toes are just as safe as composite toes.
 The only thing that protects you from electrocution or shock are the insulating properties of components on the bottom of certain shoes that disrupt the flow of electricity through the shoe into the ground (thus reducing the likelihood of electrocution).
 This is why EH (electrical hazard) shoes were invented.
 We’ll get into EH shoes more in another post, but if you’re looking for protection from electrocution or shock, choose a shoe with the ASTM EH label on it.

 Myth 4: Steel toes work just as well as composite toes in extreme weather: Composite toes are the clear winner when it comes to harsh weather conditions – both cold and hot.
-Since they’re not made of metal, composite toes don’t distribute temperature like steel toes do.
-This means that composite toes will insulate your feet better from extreme cold or extreme heat, whereas steel toes will absorb that temperature into the shoe, thus causing more discomfort to your feet.
+Since they’re not made of metal, composite toes don’t distribute temperature like steel cap toes do.
+As one of the most significant differences between composite toe boots vs steel toe boots, this means that composite toes will insulate your feet better from extreme cold or extreme heat, whereas steel toes will absorb that temperature into the shoe, thus causing more discomfort to your feet.

 Have more questions about which safety toe shoes are right for you?
 Come into any of our stores for a complimentary footwear consultation or email us at firstname.lastname@example.org.